LennartFr/ALFTrading/README.md

 Over time the stock market will go up, as a result o the fact that most economies will grow overtime.
 It’s  well neigh impossible to beat the market over time.
 In fact, all of the data  show that a tiny percentage of professional investors are able to do it with at least some degree of consistency.
 It is possible for you to find one of those professionals and invest with him or her, or to be one of those investors yourself.
 But it’s incredibly unlikely.

+## Day Trading

+Day trading is speculation in securities, specifically buying and selling financial instruments within the same trading day, such that all positions are closed before the market closes for the trading day.

+# Don't even think of doing to Day Trading!

 # Stock Exchanges, where we buy and sell shares

 <img src="https://github.com/LennartFr/ALFTrading/blob/master/img/nasdaq.jpg" width=500>